2017 American League Championship Series: Game 1

 In a pitcher's duel, Dallas Keuchel and Masahiro Tanaka allowed no runs through the first three innings before the Astros scored in the bottom of the fourth.
-José Altuve hit an infield single and stole second base, before Carlos Correa drove him in with an RBI single.
+Jose Altuve hit an infield single and stole second base, before Carlos Correa drove him in with an RBI single.
 Yuli Gurriel drove in Correa to give the Astros a 2–0 lead.
 Keuchel recorded ten strikeouts, allowing four hits and no runs in seven innings.
 Tanaka pitched six innings with three strikeouts and allowed two earned runs.
 Chad Green relieved Tanaka and threw two scoreless innings.
 Ken Giles was brought in with one out in the eighth for a five-out save.
 He struck out four of six but allowed a home run to Greg Bird before striking out Jacoby Ellsbury swinging to end the game.
 It was his second save of this postseason.

 Game 2

 Justin Verlander threw a complete game, allowing one run and five hits while striking out 13.
 Carlos Correa opened the scoring in the fourth inning with a home run off of starter Luis Severino that barely scraped over the right field wall.
 It was reviewed for fan interference, as a child reached his glove over the wall in an attempt to catch it.
 Todd Frazier answered for the Yankees in the fifth with an RBI ground-rule double that was lodged in the center-field fence after a two-out double by Aaron Hicks.
-In the bottom of the ninth, José Altuve singled with one out off of Aroldis Chapman.
+In the bottom of the ninth, Jose Altuve singled with one out off of Aroldis Chapman.
 Correa hit a walk-off double to right field, as Gary Sanchez did not field the ball cleanly at home plate and Altuve scored the winning run, giving the Astros a 2–0 series lead heading to New York.

 Game 3

 In the bottom of the second inning, Todd Frazier opened the scoring with a three-run home run after two two-out singles off of Charlie Morton.
 The Yankees piled on five more runs in the fourth inning.
 After a leadoff ground-rule double and two-out walk, Chase Headley's RBI single made it 4–0 Yankees.
 A hit-by-pitch to Brett Gardner loaded the bases before Morton was relieved by Will Harris, who threw a wild pitch to let Frazier score before a three-run home run by Aaron Judge made it 8–0.
 CC Sabathia did not allow a run in six innings pitched, striking out five.
 In the top of the ninth inning, Dellin Betances entered in relief only to walk the first two batters before getting pulled for Tommy Kahnle.
-A single by Cameron Maybin loaded the bases, then one out later, walk to Alex Bregman forced in a run, but José Altuve hit into the game-ending double play as the Yankees' won Game 3 8–1.
+A single by Cameron Maybin loaded the bases, then one out later, walk to Alex Bregman forced in a run, but Jose Altuve hit into the game-ending double play as the Yankees' won Game 3 8–1.